openwisp/openwisp-monitoring/docs/user/quickstart.rst

 In this scenario, the following requirements are needed:

-- a VPN server must be installed in a way that the OpenWISP server can reach the VPN peers, for more information on how to do this via OpenWISP please refer to the following sections:
+- a VPN server must be installed in a way that the OpenWISP server can reach the VPN peers.
+For more information on how to do this via OpenWISP please refer to the following sections:

   - :doc:`OpenVPN tunnel automation </user/vpn>`